Setup

 file to prevent sensitive information from being committed to your repository.logout

-Select the current working project which will be used for schema and client updates.
+Select the current working project which will be used for schema and client updates.-p

 , --project-id